macnick/100-days-of-code/log.md

 ## Day 55: November 5, 2018

 **Today's Progress**: #R3D55 Our team got an amazing 2nd second place in FCC Online Hackathon!
 Big thanks to all team members.
-No resting thoough.
+No resting though.
 JS practice today with kata:"Deodorant Evaporator", "Enumerable Magic #5- True for Just One?" & "Gematria for all" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,833 @ Codewars - 3 hours of study